sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

     // ...
 }
 ```
-The `plain` CSS style is language-agnostic, and provides the default style to use for code block tokens.
+The `plain` CSS style is language-agnostic, and provides the default style to use for tokens in code blocks.

 After defining some new CSS styles, we have a robust solution for proper syntax highlighting of function calls.
 ```css